imen-nasrii/form_builder/replit.md

-✓ Interface terminology changed from "Form" to "Program" (June 18, 2025) ✓ Statistics modal replaced with 3 floating data icons in top-right (June 18, 2025) ✓ Dashboard interface optimized and fully translated to English (June 18, 2025)
+✓ Interface terminology changed from "Form" to "Program" (June 18, 2025) ✓ Statistics modal replaced with 3 floating data icons in top-right (June 18, 2025) ✓ Dashboard interface optimized and fully translated to English (June 18, 2025) ✓ Statistics icons repositioned from right side to centered layout (June 18, 2025)